 Managing certificates of insurance can be done in one of two ways: in-house, or through outsourced certificate of insurance tracking solutions.

 Tracking certificates of insurance in-house is a manageable job when a company is small and working with a limited number of third parties such as vendors.
 This, however, still requires the right tools to make sure that it's being done in an organized fashion and avoid errors.
 For this, a well thought-out template can be an invaluable asset to your team.

-The right provider can provide the perfect balance of software and service, you'll need to know what to look for and what questions to ask in order to find the best company for your business.
+The right solution can provide the perfect balance of software and service, you'll need to know what to look for and what questions to ask in order to find the best company for your business.